spchuang/videojs-markers/README.md

         breaks:[9.5, 16, 28, 36]
     });

-Advanced Usage: show overlaid text and customize markerTip In addition to displaying markers on the control bar, videojs-markers also show markerTip and overlaid text boxes when the video reaches the break points.
+Advanced Usage: show overlaid text and customize markerTip.

+In addition to displaying markers on the control bar, videojs-markers also show markerTip and overlaid text boxes when the video reaches the break points.
 Markertip is displayed by default while breakOverlay isn't.
+The overlaid box could be styled and display any default text for any specified duration of time (in seconds).

     video.markers({